ArturRejment/gym-app-api/README.md

 - `/signForTraining/` [GymMember] allows to sign for group training specified by id
 - `/addProduct/` [Receptionist] allows to add a product to the shop
 - `/renewMembership/` [GymMember] allows to renew membership
+- `/createMembership/` [Receptionst] allows to create new membership

 # How to run the server